 8 Feature sets on camera bodies.
 Don’t let yourself be overwhelmed by what a camera all can do.
 8K, 4K120P, 20FPS, etc. Do a reality check.
 Are you gonna use all those features in your way of shooting and in reality ?
 Or can you settle for less ?

 9 Determine what you are.
-A stills only photographer ?
-A videographer who also make some photos ?
-A photographer who makes also some videos ?
+A stills-only photographer ?
+Are you a videographer who also make some photos ?
+Or a Photographer who makes also some videos ?
 A video only person ?
 Quite important to know, because it determines which camera body you gonna get.
 And how much money you gonna spend on it.

 10 Post Processing Software.
-Also here there are so many choices.
-Most people use Lightroom and Photoshop as they are the most known. you can find plenty online training how to use these programs on Youtube .
-But there is also C-One, RawTherapee, Darktable, Gimp and many more.
+Most people use Lightroom and Photoshop as they are the most known. you can find plenty online training how to use these programs on Youtube . other programs: C-One, RawTherapee, Darktable, Gimp and many more.
 See which one suits you best.
-But also here you got everything from free versions to monthly paid subscriptions.
+With these alternatives you got everything from free versions to monthly paid subscriptions.

 Travel Photography is more than shooting a beach, a sunset, a sunrise, a boat, a car.
 To me, travel photography is everything.
 From people to food, from beach to mountains, from culture to traditions.
 From color to black and white, from dusk till dawn.
 That’s why i love what i do, it gets you connected to the real world, the countries, the places, the food, the people, the travel.
 And everything i have missed in that sentence. 🙂 You learn so much and enrich your mind.

 So there you have it, my basics, my start as a travel photographer.
 Maybe later i write an article about how to advance to a higher level.
 But for now, just get yourself sorted with the points mentioned above and start traveling and shooting photos.
 Gain on that experience !
 Happy travels and photographing !